act-rules/act-rules.github.io/_rules/SC3-1-1-html-has-lang.md

 ### Passed

+#### Pass example 1

+The `lang` attribute specified has a non-empty value.

 ```html
 <html lang="en">
 ```

+#### Pass example 2

+The `xml:lang` attribute specified has a non-empty value.

 ```html
 <html xml:lang="en">
 ```

+#### Pass example 3

+The `lang` and `xml:lang` attribute specified has a non-empty value.

 ```html
 <html xml:lang="en" lang="en">
 ```

+#### Pass example 4

+The `lang` attribute specified has a non-empty value.
+The rule expects a non-empty value on either the `lang` or `xml:lang` attributes.

 ```html
 <html xml:lang="" lang="en">
 ```

+#### Pass example 5

+The `xml:lang` attribute specified has a non-empty value.
+The rule expects a non-empty value on either the `lang` or `xml:lang` attributes.

 ```html
 <html xml:lang="en" lang="">
 ```

+#### Pass example 6

+The `lang` attribute specified has a non-empty value.
+The rule does not verify the validity of the value specified and checks only for presence of a value.

 ```html
 <html lang="xyz">
 ```

+#### Pass example 7

+The `xml:lang` attribute specified has a non-empty value.
+The rule does not verify the validity of the value specified and checks only for presence of a value.

 ```html
 <html xml:lang="xyz">